 Spotify has also launched Creator Fund which rewards audio creators to be paid for their work.
 Not many details have been released regarding the specifics of how this works, but you can apply for the program here.

 Once you've downloaded Greenroom from the app store — to create an account on Greenroom, Spotify users can sign into their existing profiles and link the two.
 You can also choose to sign up a different way if you don't have a Spotify account, just press "Create account".
 Anyone can download the app for free, and is not limited to Spotify Premium users.

 While Clubhouse helps its users connect with their contact book on the app, Spotify Greenroom right now only offers a search feature — so do your own research to find your friends and exciting figures within your niche to connect with on the platform.

 The sign-up process is very straightforward and you'll be required to fill in your full name, date of birth and profile picture.

 As a new user, you'll then be asked to select your interests.
 This is Spotify's way of recommending what rooms you might be interested in to get you started.

-During the sign up process, you'll notice the push of popular interest groups that you can initially join, where NBA and NFL is in the lead (streaming from the remains of sports oriented Locker Room).
-Spotify could potentially treat their user's streaming and other data as a big help when developing their interests and to find the right rooms, but for the time being, selecting your interests through picking the right groups will set you up to finding the right people on the app in your niche.
+During the sign-up process, you'll notice the push of popular interest groups that you can initially join, where NBA and NFL are in the lead (streaming from the remains of the sports-oriented Locker Room).
+Spotify could potentially treat their user's streaming and other data as a big help when developing their interests and finding the right rooms, but for the time being, selecting your interests through picking the right groups will set you up to find the right people on the app in your niche.

 What is a "room"